Oneo64/Auldworlde/Literature/Writing/Sea/Chapter1.md

 It began to rain.
 Every time a raindrop hit the boat near the Vegvísir, it seemed to dry almost instantly.

-Soon, the rain began pouring, water flooding the ship.
-The crew members kept the boat from sinking, scooping up water with buckets and dumping it into the ocean.
+Soon, the rain began pouring, water slowly flooding the ship.
+The crew members kept the boat from sinking, occasionally scooping up water with buckets and dumping it into the ocean.
 The waves were bigger now, but the Vegvísir seemed to keep them from sinking the ship.

 The ship was hit by a wave, sending a splash of foam and water over the sailors.
 Hjalvir stumbled, but he wasn't one to fall.
 He looked to his daughter, who had to hold the side of the longboat to steady herself.
-"Come to the back," he said.
+He cast a quick glance at their cargo.
+Luckily, they secured them with ropes.
+"Come to the back," he gruffly said to his daughter.

+Ljörn hugged his cloak like many others, as he watched Hjalvir and his daughter make their ways to the stern.
+His wavy hair became straight and wet, dripping at the ends like an improperly closed tap.
+It was miraculous he was still warm, thanks to his woollen garbs.

+He glanced at the ocean.
+Then, he saw the shadow again.
+Before he could see more, the rain got into his eyes.
+He blinked, broke eye contact, and turned back to his brother.
+"I...
+I saw something in the ocean!"
+He hurriedly said, gesturing at... nothing.

+Alfrir looked towards the ocean.
+Ljörn looked back to the ocean.
+He let out a breath he had been holding.